 We are a wholly owned subsidiary of Kiwi Wealth Investments Limited Partnership (KWILP).
 KWILP is made up of Kiwi Wealth Management Limited (the Limited Partner) and Kiwi Wealth Investments General Partner Limited (the General Partner).
 The General Partner is owned by Kiwi Wealth Management Limited.
-Kiwi Wealth Management Limited is a wholly owned subsidiary of Kiwi Group Holdings Limited (which in turn is owned by New Zealand Post Limited, Guardians of the New Zealand Superannuation Fund and the Accident Compensation Corporation).
+At the date of this document, Kiwi Wealth Management Limited is a wholly owned subsidiary of Kiwi Group Holdings Limited (which in turn is owned by New Zealand Post Limited, Guardians of the New Zealand Superannuation Fund and the Accident Compensation Corporation).
 Kiwi Group Holdings Limited also owns Kiwibank Limited.
-The relevant ownership structure is shown below: